HaxeFoundation/code-cookbook/assets/content/cookbook/Compilation/compiling-libraries-without-main-class.md

 Now, you can compile your library with `> haxe build.hxml`.

-If you compile to javascript, the result will be the following:
+If you compile to JavaScript, the result will be the following:
 ```javascript
 // bin/lib.js
 (function (console) { "use strict";